MakeSchool-Tutorials/reddit_on_rails/P6-Voting/content.md

 **Task: Use ActiveRecord to calculate the number of votes for a post by subtracting the number of downvotes from the number of upvotes.**

-Tip: now you might be realizing why we used an integer to represent upvotes and downvotes.
-You can use SQL’s SUM operation to get the current upvotes - downvotes.
+Tip: Use SQL’s SUM operation to get the (upvotes - downvotes) to determine the Vote count..

 **Optional: Use SQL’s SUM to calculate a Comment or Posts score.**